tobyndax/SeamCarving/README.md

 ##Windows Visual Studio 2017
 Right click the GPUImageProcessing folder, select open folder (VS).
 The project should configure itself, select the startup app and build.

-SDL dll's are included in the repo for Windows.

-Requires that OpenCL Dev SDK is installed.
-See your manufacturer of CPU/GPU for downloads.
-After installation a reboot is likely required if using the cmake to configure the project.